Bang! Racing: Truck No. 24/42 history

 However, trouble soon began brewing within the organization.
 Despite the team's success, McReynolds left the team in July due to funding and financial disagreements with Meshkin, including unpaid bills to suppliers.
 In August, Toyota ended its factory support of the team due to the departure of McReynolds, with the No. 42 team shutting down and driver Mike Skinner moving to Bill Davis Racing.
 Toyota later maintained its agreement until the end of the season which saw Bang!
 Racing end that season as the first race team to both lead a lap and win a race for Toyota Racing in a major NASCAR series.
 But after the season, several key executives at Bang resigned, and in January 2005, Bang let all of its help go and closed down its shop.
 Blacker wrote off his Bang!
-Racing seed investment money as a complete loss however he later formed Ram Bull Racing.
+Racing seed investment money as a complete loss.